ABOUT US

 Yes, all AIDNW services are provided free of charge to people detained in and newly released from the NWIPC in Tacoma, WA.

-AIDNW has a monthly volunteer training day for new volunteers at the Welcome Center.
+AIDNW offers onsite training for new volunteers at the Welcome Center.
 We explain everything from set up to take down and various situations that occur in between.
 Volunteers receive informational materials and learn procedures.
-For volunteers visiting detained immigrants inside the NWIPC, our visitation coordinator provides protocols for visiting immigrants, tips on conversations, and often meets the new volunteer at the detention center for their first visit.
+For volunteers visiting detained immigrants inside the NWIPC, we provide protocols for visiting immigrants, tips on conversations, and meet the new volunteer at the detention center for their first visit.

 We offer flexible options to accommodate our volunteers.
 Some volunteers complete one shift per month at the Welcome Center while others choose to volunteer daily or every week.
 Shifts are from 2-6 p.m. or 3 p.m. to close at 7 p.m.
 Visitations inside the NWIPC are limited to one hour by ICE and we suggest a minimum of one visit or more every two weeks.
 Other volunteer hours, such as in the office or on a committee, will vary depending on the tasks offered by the volunteer.

 An interest in helping immigrants new to our country will align with our mission.
-Fluency in a foreign language is often useful, but not necessary, since AIDNW has translators on call when required.
+Fluency in a foreign language is often useful, but not necessary, since AIDNW has volunteer interpreters on call when required.

 No, minors are not detained at the NWIPC.